Way back in 1867, Alaska was under Russian control when it was purchased by the U.S.

 stops in Juneau, Ketchikan, Skagway and Tracy Arm.

-Just up ahead, check out our 2023 Alaska travel calender featuring memorable events and major festivals happening on the throughout Alaska this year -- with dates, locations and official links for more information.
-Happy travels!
+Up ahead, check out our 2025 Alaska travel calender featuring memorable events and major festivals happening throughout the state this travel season.

 Alaska is also a haven for adventure travelers, attracted year-round by acres of (so far) unspoiled wilderness and, for the truly adventurous, the annual Iditarod dog sled race in March.